semgrep/semgrep-docs/docs/kb/integration/defect-dojo-integration.md

     print(r.text)
 ```

-The full version of this Python script can be found in this [repository](https://github.com/r2c-CSE/semgrep-utilities/blob/main/integrations/defectdojo/import_semgrep_to_defect_dojo.py).
+The full version of this Python script can be found in the [Semgrep Utilities repository](https://github.com/r2c-CSE/semgrep-utilities/blob/main/integrations/defectdojo/import_semgrep_to_defect_dojo.py).
 It is ready to execute.

 ### Running the script